-Standard error of estimate turned out to be 13.87, and $R^2 = 0.5989$ .
+Standard error of estimate turned out to be 13.87, and R^2 = 0.5989.
 The above model was found to be the best that could be developed without adding extensive additional data.
-In addition to the low $R^2$ achieved, the study may be questioned on the basis of whether "weighted development" is an appropriate measure for interchange development.
-One may also question the use of the two theoretical variable indices.
+The degree to which "weighted development" is an appropriate measure for interchange development may be questioned, as may also the use of the two theoretical variable indices.
 To refine the model further, more factors describing the transportation and the community probably would have to be considered.